 Similar to peptide-centric strategies, there is the potential to combine multiple fragmentation techniques in TD MS to boost sequence coverage.
-In addition, intact Ab sequencing can be simplified by reducing the complexity and size of the antibody through disulphide reduction or by digestion of the antibodies using specific proteases, such as IgdE (commercially termed FabALACTICA), which cleaves above the hinge region of IgG1, specifically producing 50 kDa Fab fragments,\cite{Spoerry2016Identification and Characterization of IgdE, a Novel IgG-degrading Protease of Streptococcus suis with Unique Specificity for Porcine IgG} or IdeS (FabRICATOR), a cysteine protease that digests antibodies at a specific site below the hinge, generating F(ab’)2 fragments of all IgG subclasses.\cite{Johansson2008IdeS: A Bacterial Proteolytic Enzyme with Therapeutic Potential} Such strategies deviate from intact protein sequencing, which resulted in the introduction of the term MD MS.\cite{Lermyte2019Top or Middle?
+In addition, intact antibody sequencing can be simplified by reducing the complexity and size of the antibody through disulphide reduction or by digestion of the antibodies using specific proteases, such as IgdE (commercially termed FabALACTICA), which cleaves above the hinge region of IgG1, specifically producing 50 kDa Fab fragments,\cite{Spoerry2016Identification and Characterization of IgdE, a Novel IgG-degrading Protease of Streptococcus suis with Unique Specificity for Porcine IgG} or IdeS (FabRICATOR), a cysteine protease that digests antibodies at a specific site below the hinge, generating F(ab’)2 fragments of all IgG subclasses.\cite{Johansson2008IdeS: A Bacterial Proteolytic Enzyme with Therapeutic Potential} Such strategies deviate from intact protein sequencing, which resulted in the introduction of the term MD MS.\cite{Lermyte2019Top or Middle?
 Up or Down?
 Toward a Standard Lexicon for Protein Top-Down and Allied Mass Spectrometry Approaches} However, these MD strategies still adhere to the core principles of protein-centric MS, whereby large (50-100 kDa) domains of antibodies are analysed.

 In a large body of works, Fornelli et al.\cite{Fornelli2012Analysis of Intact Monoclonal Antibody IgG1 by Electron Transfer Dissociation Orbitrap FTMS|||Fornelli2014Middle-Down Analysis of Monoclonal Antibodies with Electron Transfer Dissociation Orbitrap Fourier Transform Mass Spectrometry|||Fornelli2017Top-down analysis of immunoglobulin G isotypes 1 and 2 with electron transfer dissociation on a high-field Orbitrap mass spectrometer.|||Fornelli2018Accurate Sequence Analysis of a Monoclonal Antibody by Top-Down and Middle-Down Orbitrap Mass Spectrometry Applying Multiple Ion Activation Techniques} have shown how various factors, including sample preparation strategies, fragmentation conditions, and other improvements in instrumentation and experimental design, influence sequence coverage in the protein-centric analysis of recombinant mAbs.
 Recently, Shaw et al.\cite{Shaw2020Direct Determination of Antibody Chain Pairing by Top-down and Middle-down Mass Spectrometry Using Electron Capture Dissociation and Ultraviolet Photodissociation} demonstrated that with modern instrumentation it is possible to successfully fragment intact mAbs in their native state (\textbf{\autoref{fig:fig1.5}}).
-By combining ECD and HCD in a single tandem MS experiment, 42% sequence coverage for the light chain (\textbf{\autoref{fig:fig1.5}}a) and 20% sequence coverage for the heavy chain (\textbf{\autoref{fig:fig1.5}}b) of Trastuzumab were obtained.
-The resulting fragmentation spectrum contained not only the multiply charged backbone fragmentation products but also the intact light chain, ejected from the antibody by fragmentation of the intermolecular disulphide bridge, providing information on the light and heavy chain pairing (\textbf{\autoref{fig:fig1.5}}c).
+By combining ECD and HCD in a single tandem MS experiment, 42% sequence coverage for the light chain (\textbf{\autoref{fig:fig1.5}a}) and 20% sequence coverage for the heavy chain (\textbf{\autoref{fig:fig1.5}b}) of Trastuzumab were obtained.
+The resulting fragmentation spectrum contained not only the multiply charged backbone fragmentation products but also the intact light chain, ejected from the antibody by fragmentation of the intermolecular disulphide bridge, providing information on the light and heavy chain pairing (\textbf{\autoref{fig:fig1.5}c}).
 These and many other studies culminated in a large joint effort by the Consortium for Top-Down Proteomics, wherein they comprehensively described available approaches, techniques, and instrumentation for the analysis of recombinant mAbs.\cite{Srzentić2020Interlaboratory Study for Characterizing Monoclonal Antibodies by Top-Down and Middle-Down Mass Spectrometry}